Student Health & Wellness Center

 - Licensed marriage and family therapist

 Also available through the the university and TLU Care is an option to speak with a psychiatrist.
-The student must talk with Dr. Marlene Rendon in Student Affairs about this option.
+The student must talk with the Office of Student Affairs about this option.

 The Dean of Students office in the Alumni Student Center (across from the bookstore) also has prescription cards for TLU Care available for pick up at no cost.
 These are not insurance cards, but may lower prescription costs.